A to Z of Destinations

 Getting up at stupid o’clock to catch the perfect sunrise, carrying a camera that’s heavier than four backpacks and missing out on the classic travel experience because you’re too busy taking classic travel photos are just a few of the downsides.

 Fancy a fun introduction to travel photography?
 Why not join Wanderlust's Travel Photography Workshop in Marrakech, Morocco, in autumn 2014?
 The trip – hosted by acclaimed photographer Paul Harris and Wanderlust editor-in-chief Lyn Hughes – will give you an introduction to this sought-after career path, and allow you to develop your photography skills under expert tuition.
-Book before 8 August for a £50 discount!
+Click here for details...

 Loving travel and having an eye for a great shot are not enough.
 You need patience, both in waiting for (or creating) that perfect shot, and in terms of your career: you’re unlikely to make it overnight.
 You need stamina to cope with hectic schedules and long days; you need a business brain to market your work successfully; you need to be creative and come up with new angles to stand out from the crowd; and you need to have the right equipment.